SIUE School of Business: Executive & continuing education

 The Project Management Workshops provide an executive education program for project managers.
-Curriculum is developed by a steering committee of experienceded project management professionals and focuses on lessons learned and best practices.
+Curriculum is developed by a steering committee of experienceded project management professionals.
 Instruction is provided by a team of project management professionals from diverse industries and SIUE faculty.

 The SIUE School of Business Symposia provides a forum for business decision-makers in the St. Louis metropolitan area to exchange ideas and knowledge with peers, School of Business faculty, and area experts on complex management issues.
 Since 1998, the School of Business has hosted a series of one-day programs that provide a venue for sharing knowledge and ideas on many challenging issues, giving participants an opportunity to gain a deeper understanding of the issues confronting them and encouraging the development of innovative approaches to finding solutions.

 Accreditation

 The SIUE School of Business and its Department of Accounting are accredited by the Association to Advance Collegiate Schools of Business (AACSB).